jhirner/LMS-migrator/README.md

 	* new_syllabus.xlsx, an Excel spreadsheet that contains a simplified syllabus.
 Be sure you follow the template that's provided in the `templates` folder above!

 **If you're using the LMS Migrator Python script:**

 3. Open a command line / terminal and navigate to the folder `lms_migrator` (or whatever you decided to name it) where LMS Migrator, your syllabus, and the old course materials are stored.

 4. Type the following in exactly, or simply copy/paste it. `python3 lms_migrator.py`

 5. Hit enter and let the program run.
 Take note of any messages it displays.

 **If you're using LMS Migrator via one of the pre-built executable files.**

 3. Navigate to the folder `lms_migrator` (or whatever you decided to hame it) where LMS Migrator, your syllabus, and the old course materials are stored.
 You can do this in a graphical file explorer (such as Finder, Windows Explorer, etc.), or in a terminal window.

 4. Double-click the `lms_migrator` program to run it, or execute it via the command line.

 5. Take note of any messages it displays!

 **Either way, you're essentially done.**

 6. Upload *new_course.imscc* to your LMS. **Important:** Always double-check that names, due dates, and other parameters were modified the way that you expected.

 7. That's it!
 Feel free to reach out if you have any feedback!

 ## Installation
-Download `lms_migrator.py` and the template `new_syllabus.xlsx` to a directory of your choice on your computer.
-That's it If you prefer, there are also pre-built binaries in the `binaries` directory.
+Download *lms_migrator.py* and the template *new_syllabus.xlsx* to a directory of your choice on your computer.

+If you prefer, there are also pre-built binaries in the `binaries` directory.
 No guarantee is made that these will work on your system, and they may not be the most up-to-date version of LMS Migrator.
 Use of the Python script is recommended.

 **Either way, LMS Migrator must be installed in the same folder / directory as your syllabus file (`new_syllabus.xlsx`) and your exported course content from the previous term (`old_course.imscc`).**

 ## But really, how do I install it?